alexpdp7/selfhostwatch/HACKING.md

 The data collection and static website publishing services run in a private Kubernetes cluster.

-The public web site has URLs that translate well to file names.
+The public website has URLs that translate well to file names.
 Instead of using URLs that end in `/`, URLs end in `x.html`.
-The `publish` Kubernetes cronjob uses `wget --mirror` to extract a static web site, and publishes by pushing to GitHub Pages.
+The `publish` Kubernetes cronjob uses `wget --mirror` to extract a static website, and publishes by pushing to GitHub Pages.

 ### The Kubernetes deployment